 Call a Nevada personal injury attorney...

-Are you suffering from having had surgery with a hernia mesh?
+Are you suffering from having had surgery?
 Our Las Vegas personal injury attorneys may be able to win you a substantial financial settlement to cover your medical bills, pain and suffering, and lost income.
 Call us at 702-DEFENSE (702-333-3673) for a FREE consultation.
-You pay us nothing unless we win.
+We work on a contingency fee basis, so you pay us nothing unless we win.

 - See, e.g. Scialabba v.
 Brandise Const.
 Co., 112 Nev.
 965, 921 P.2d 928 (1996).